 Welcome to a guide on the various types of computer peripherals.
 Once upon a time in the dark cyber ages, computers are boring boxes that crunch data.
-This is all fine, but computers have very limited uses otherwise.
+They are nothing but “oversized calculators” that the common folks will never use.

-It was only through the course of many years that smart people invented more computer gadgets, devices, and peripherals that changed the way we interact with computers.
-Just what different kinds of gadgets do we have in the world now?
-Let us walk through some common computer peripherals in this guide.
+It was only through the course of time that smart people invented more computer gadgets, devices, and peripherals.
+That changed the way we interact with computers and opened up new possibilities.
+Just what kinds of gadgets do we have now?
+Let us walk through some of the common ones in this guide.
 Read on!

 TABLE OF CONTENTS